 When I was a commercial pilot and a certified flight instructor at American Flyers, we had learned early on that a pilot’s judgment was one of the key elements to a safe and successful flight.
 We used a framework called the 5P’s that would help us to evaluate our progress at key decision points before, during, and after the flight.

 It was essential to have a plan in place and to stay ahead of the airplane, because if we fell behind, or got distracted, things could snowball out of control very quickly.
 So, when I was thinking about this blog post, it occurred to me that there must be a similar framework for decision-making in everyday life.

 I found that I was more successful when I planned, when I prioritized based on my values, when I took into consideration others’ needs and wants, when I evaluated my options, and when I clearly identified what the choice was about.
 (Sounds a lot like a checklist to me!)
-Therefore, I was so excited when I found this little gem in a post by, Dana Radcliffe, Senior Lecturer at Cornell University, that discussed decision-making.
+Therefore, I was so excited when I found this little gem of an infographic in a post by Dana Radcliffe, Senior Lecturer at Cornell University, that discussed decision-making: